-The Avail Happenings is emailed to parents and posted on RenWeb at the beginning of each school week and is an in-house communication especially written for parents of students.
+The Avail Happenings is emailed to parents each school week and is an in-house communication especially written for parents of students.
 It keeps parents informed of various school activities and current topics of discussion related to the school.

 Room Parents